 A woman who used her Facebook page to accuse Prime Minister Hun Sen of killing Kem Ley was arrested yesterday, the latest in a crackdown on a growing list of critics who have linked the political analyst’s assassination to the Cambodian government.

-During the anniversary ceremonies for Ley’s death earlier this week, Heng Leakhena, dressed in a shirt and cap bearing the logo of the opposition Cambodia National Rescue Party, uploaded a video of herself accusing the premier of orchestrating the murder of the widely admired analyst.
+During the anniversary ceremonies for Ley’s death earlier this week, Hin Vansreypov, dressed in a shirt and cap bearing the logo of the opposition Cambodia National Rescue Party, uploaded a video of herself under the username Heng Leakhena accusing the premier of orchestrating the murder of the widely admired analyst.

-“[It was] the contemptible [Hun] Sen, there is no other,” Leakhena says in the video.
+“[It was] the contemptible [Hun] Sen, there is no other,” Vansreypov says in the video.
 “His children are murderers stained with the blood of Kem Ley too.

 “Understand that Kem Ley died with pride, and there were Cambodians across the nation supporting him who came to celebrate him without [the funeral organisers] spending any money.”

 Apparently comparing the breadth of the outpouring of grief for Ley to what could be expected for Cambodia’s strongman, she added: “If Hun Sen dies, [he] would be dragged into a mouse’s hole.”

 Interior Ministry spokesman Khieu Sopheak said that Vansreypov was being questioned at the ministry and will be taken to court.
 “She deserves imprisonment.
 We arrested her and we will send her to the court for sentencing,” Sopheak said, declining to say what charges she could face.

 “Wait to see how many years she will be imprisoned.
 This is Kem Ley’s soul entering her body, making [her] go to jail.”